engels74/tgraph-bot-source/README.md

 ### Graph Options

+- `CENSOR_USERNAMES`: Enable/disable censoring of usernames in the top 10 users graph (default is true).
 - `ENABLE_DAILY_PLAY_COUNT`: Enable/disable daily play count graph (default is true)
 - `ENABLE_PLAY_COUNT_BY_DAYOFWEEK`: Enable/disable play count by day of week graph (default is true)
 - `ENABLE_PLAY_COUNT_BY_HOUROFDAY`: Enable/disable play count by hour of day graph (default is true)
 - `ENABLE_TOP_10_PLATFORMS`: Enable/disable top 10 platforms graph (default is true)
 - `ENABLE_TOP_10_USERS`: Enable/disable top 10 users graph (default is true)
 - `ENABLE_PLAY_COUNT_BY_MONTH`: Enable/disable play count by month graph (default is true)

+### Graph colors
+- `TV_COLOR`: The color to use for TV shows in graphs (default is '#1f77b4', a shade of blue).
+- `MOVIE_COLOR`: The color to use for movies in graphs (default is '#ff7f0e', a shade of orange).
+- See [here](https://matplotlib.org/stable/users/explain/colors/colors.html) for more options.

 ### Annotation Options